-Sarah is World Cancer Research Fund's Head of Health Information.
+Sarah is World Cancer Research Fund's former Head of Health Information.
 Follow her on Twitter @SJToule.

 Do you know how much sugar an average teenager eats?